go-programs/findDistrict/README.md

-A simple program which tells you which of the 14 districts of Kerala a place belongs by checking value at the exact pixel of a [reference image](cmd/web/district.png).
+A simple program which tells you which of the 14 districts of Kerala a place belongs by checking the value at the exact pixel of a [reference image](cmd/web/district.png).

 ## Instructions